robinrendle/robinrendle.com/_projects/endsleigh.markdown

   <figure class='cell-t20'>
     <img src="/build/images/portfolio/endsleigh-layouts.png">
     <figcaption>
-      <p>By taking a step back and looking at all the templates and components together before we started building anything was crucial in order to spot the relationships between small and large pieces of content.</p>
+      <p>By taking a step back and looking at all the templates and components together before we started building anything was crucial in order to figure out what we should build and in what order.</p>
     </figcaption>
   </figure>
 </div>